dotnet/AspNetCore.Docs/aspnetcore/signalr/javascript-client.md

 Before starting any reconnect attempts, the `HubConnection`:

 * Transitions to the [`HubConnectionState.Reconnecting`](xref:Microsoft.AspNetCore.SignalR.Client.HubConnectionState.Reconnecting) state and fires its `onreconnecting` callbacks.
-* It doesn't  transition to the `Disconnected` state and trigger its `onclose` callbacks like a `HubConnection` without automatic reconnect configured.
+* Doesn't  transition to the `Disconnected` state and trigger its `onclose` callbacks like a `HubConnection` without automatic reconnect configured.

 The reconnect approach provides an opportunity to: